Welcome to today's edition of the Rush 24-7 podcast.

 They do protest.

-They do protest in a lot of places in Mexico, in Mexico City, they protest over economic uh circumstances quite a lot, but it's never gonna change.
+In Mexico City, they protest over economic circumstances quite a lot, but it's never going to change.

-And they're not interested in reviving their economy for that sector uh to build it up so the people will stay.
+And they're not interested in reviving their economy for that sector to build it up so the people will stay.

-That's not that's not what they're uh not what they're interested in.
+That's not what they're interested in.

 Pure and simple.

-Uh, but the Democratic Party sees votes here.
+But the Democratic Party sees votes here.

 And the Republican Party, for some asinine reason, thinks that they've got votes out there too.